Andysis/andysis.github.io/_pages/about.md

 Before joining WNLO in February 2021, I was working as a Postdoctoral Fellow from 08/2019 to 08/2020 in the Department of Electronic and Computer Engineering (ECE) at Hong Kong University of Science and Technology (HKUST) cooperating with [Prof. Tim Cheng](https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng), Dean of Engineering.
 I was pursuing a Ph.D. degree from 2015 to 2019 in the School of Electronic Information and Communications at Huazhong University of Science and Technology (HUST) under the supervision of Associate [Prof. Xin Yang](https://sites.google.com/view/xinyang/home).
 I also finished a one-year Master in 2015 at HUST.
 Before that I received my Bachelor's degree from the School of Physics and Electronics of Central South University (CSU).

-_I am now recuriting students who are self-promotive, proactive and, improtantly, passional in the field of medical image analysis._
+_I am now recruiting students who are self-motivated, proactive, and, importantly, passionate about the field of medical image analysis._